A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 Hyperuricemia can be detected in almost 38% of people, and the level of uric acid in the blood depends on age, gender, nationality, geographical area, level of urbanization, type of food.

 Hyperuricemia can be primary or secondary.
 There are two ways of developing primary hyperuricemia - metabolic and excretory.
-The first is associated with a significant intake of purines in the body and their enhanced formation.
-The increased synthesis of uric acid, characteristic of NAD, may be due to various enzyme defects, the main of which are:
+The first is associated with a significant intake of purines into the body and their enhanced formation.
+Increased synthesis of uric acid, characteristic of NAD, can be caused by various enzyme defects, the main of which are:

-lack of glutaminase, which converts glutamine into glutamic acid and ammonia;
+- lack of glutaminase, which transforms glutamine into glutamic acid and ammonia;

-- deficiency ofransferase, which provides the synthesis of purine bases (hypoxanthine and guanine) and nucleotides (inosine monophosphate and guanosine monophosphate);
+— deficiency of hypoxynthine guanyl phosphoribosyltransferase, which ensures the synthesis of purine bases (hypoxanthine and guanine) and nucleotides (inosine monophosphate and guanosine monophosphate);

-- hypoproduction of uricase, which converts uric acid into more diluted allantoin;
+- hypoproduction of uricase, which converts uric acid into a more diluted allantoin;

-- an excess of phosphoribosyl pyrophosphate synthetase, which catalyzes the synthesis of phosphoribosyl pyrophosphate from ATP and ribose-5-phosphate;
+- excess phosphoribosylpyrophosphate synthetase, which catalyzes the synthesis of phosphoribosylpyrophosphate from ATP and ribose-5-phosphate;

-hyperactivity of xanthine oxidase, which oxidizes hypoxanthine to xanthine and uric acid.
+- hyperactivity of xanthine oxidase, which oxidizes hypoxanthine into xanthine and uric acid.

 Clinic, diagnostics

-Currently, NAD is regarded as an enzyme-deficient condition characterized by:
+Currently, NAD is considered an enzyme deficiency condition characterized by:

-- increased excitability and rapid exhaustion of the nervous system at all levels of reception with the presence of a dominant focus of congestive excitation in the hypothalamic-diencephalic region;
+- increased excitability and rapid exhaustion of the nervous system at all levels of reception with the presence of a dominant focus of stagnant excitation in the hypothalamic-diencephalic region;

-- low acetylating ability of acetylcoenzyme A due to a deficiency of oxalic acid, which is necessary for the involvement of acetylcoenzyme A in the Krebs cycle;
+- low acetylating ability of acetyl coenzyme A due to a deficiency of oxalic acid, necessary for the involvement of acetyl coenzyme A in the Krebs cycle;

 — violation of the mechanism of reuse of uric and lactic acids;

-Children with NAD immediately after birth are characterized by increased excitability, emotional lability, sleep disturbance, fearfulness.
+Children with NAD immediately after birth are characterized by increased excitability, emotional lability, sleep disturbance, and fearfulness.
 Aerophagia and pylorospasm are possible.
-By the age of one, they usually noticeably lag behind their peers in mass.
-Neuropsychic development, on the contrary, is ahead of age norms.
-Children quickly master speech, show curiosity, interest in the environment, remember well and retell what they hear, but often show stubbornness and negativism in their behavior.
-Starting from the age of 2-3 years, they have equivalents of gouty attacks and crises in the form of transient nocturnal pain in the joints, spastic abdominal pain, biliary tract and stomach dyskinesia, odor intolerance, other types of idiosyncrasy, migraine, acetonemic crises.
-Sometimes there is persistent subfebrile condition.
-Tics, choreic and tic-like hyperkinesis, affective convulsions, logoneurosis, enuresis are possible.
-Often there are respiratory and skin allergic manifestations in the form of atopic bronchial asthma, atopic dermatitis, urticaria, Quincke's edema, and under the age of 1 year allergic lesions skins are extremely rare and appear, as a rule, after 2-3 years.
-In the pathogenesis of the skin syndrome, not only allergic, but also para-allergic (non-immune) reactions are important, due to the release of biologically active substances, a decrease in the synthesis of cyclic nucleotides and a powerful inhibitory effect of uric acid on adenyl cyclase.
+By the age of one year, they usually lag significantly behind their peers in weight.
+Neuropsychic development, on the contrary, outstrips age standards.
+Children quickly master speech, show curiosity, interest in their surroundings, remember well and retell what they hear, but often show stubbornness and negativism in their behavior.
+Starting from 2-3 years of age, they experience equivalents of gouty attacks and crises in the form of transient night pain in the joints, abdominal pain of a spastic nature, biliary and gastric dyskinesias, odor intolerance, other types of idiosyncrasies, migraines, acetonemic crises.
+Sometimes persistent low-grade fever is observed.
+Possible tics, choreic and tic-like hyperkinesis, affective convulsions, logoneurosis, enuresis.
+Respiratory and cutaneous allergic manifestations in the form of atopic bronchial asthma, atopic dermatitis, urticaria, Quincke's edema, and under the age of 1 year allergic lesions skin lesions are extremely rare and usually appear after 2-3 years.
+In the pathogenesis of skin syndrome, not only allergic but also paraallergic (non-immune) reactions are important, caused by the release of biologically active substances, a decrease in the synthesis of cyclic nucleotides and a powerful inhibitory effect of uric acid on adenyl cyclase.
 One of the typical manifestations of NAD is saluria with predominant uraturia.
 Salt excretion is periodically observed simultaneously with dysuria not associated with infection.
-However, it is possible to develop pyelonephritis, which often joins with nephrolithiasis.
+However, it is possible to develop pyelonephritis, which is often associated with nephrolithiasis.
 In children of prepubertal and pubertal age, an asthenoneurotic or psychasthenic type of accentuation is often detected.
-Girls show hysterical character traits.
-Neurasthenia predominates among neuroses.
-Vegetovascular dysfunction often proceeds according to the hyperkinetic type.
+Girls exhibit hysterical character traits.
+Among neuroses, neurasthenia predominates.
+Vegetative-vascular dysfunction often occurs in the hyperkinetic type.

-The most pronounced manifestation of metabolic disorders in children with NAD, requiring intensive medical care, is the acetone crisis.
-Its development can be facilitated by many factors that, in conditions of increased excitability of the nervous system, have a stressful effect: fear, pain, conflict, hyperinsolation, physical or psycho-emotional stress, a change in the microsocial environment, nutritional errors (high content of proteins and fats) and even positive emotions "in excess ".
-Increased excitability of the vegetative centers of the hypothalamus, which occurs with NAD, under the influence of stress factors causes increased lipolysis and ketogenesis, resulting in the formation of a large number of ketone bodies.
-This causes irritation of the vomiting center of the brain stem, which causes vomiting.
+The most pronounced manifestation of metabolic disorders in children with NAD, requiring intensive medical care, is an acetonemic crisis.
+Its development can be facilitated by many factors that, under conditions of increased excitability of the nervous system, have a stressful effect: fear, pain, conflict, hyperinsolation, physical or psycho-emotional stress, changes in the microsocial environment, dietary errors (high content of proteins and fats) and even positive emotions “in excess” " Increased excitability of the autonomic centers of the hypothalamus, which occurs with NAD, under the influence of stress factors causes increased lipolysis and ketogenesis, resulting in the formation of a large number of ketone bodies.
+In this case, irritation of the vomiting center of the brain stem occurs, which causes vomiting.

-Acetonemic crises occur suddenly or after precursors (aura), which include anorexia, lethargy, agitation, migraine headache, nausea, abdominal pain mainly in the umbilical region, acholic stools, acetone breath odor.
+Acetonemic crises occur suddenly or after precursors (auras), which include anorexia, lethargy, agitation, migraine-like headache, nausea, abdominal pain mainly in the umbilical region, acholic stool, smell of acetone from the mouth.

-- repeated or indomitable vomiting within 1-5 days (an attempt to drink or feed a child provokes vomiting);
+- repeated or uncontrollable vomiting for 1-5 days (trying to give water or feed the child provokes vomiting);

 — dehydration and intoxication (pallor of the skin with a characteristic blush, physical inactivity, muscle hypotension);

-- anxiety and agitation at the beginning of the crisis are replaced by lethargy, weakness, drowsiness, in rare cases, symptoms of meningism and convulsions are possible;
+- anxiety and excitement at the beginning of the crisis are replaced by lethargy, weakness, drowsiness, in rare cases, symptoms of meningism and convulsions are possible;

-- hemodynamic disorders (hypovolemia, weakening of heart tones, tachycardia, arrhythmia);
+- hemodynamic disorders (hypovolemia, weakening of heart sounds, tachycardia, arrhythmia);

 - spastic abdominal syndrome(cramping or persistent abdominal pain, nausea, stool retention);

-- an increase in the liver by 1-2 cm, which persists for 5-7 days after the relief of the crisis;
+- enlargement of the liver by 1-2 cm, persisting for 5-7 days after the crisis has stopped;

-- the presence in the urine, vomit, exhaled air of acetone, in the blood - an increased concentration of ketone bodies;
+- the presence of acetone in the urine, vomit, exhaled air, and an increased concentration of ketone bodies in the blood;

 - hypochloremia, metabolic acidosis, hypoglycemia, hypercholesterolemia, beta-lipoproteinemia;

-- in peripheral blood moderate leukocytosis, neutrophilia, moderate increase in ESR.
+- V peripheral blood moderate leukocytosis, neutrophilia, moderate increase in ESR.

 Diagnostics

-Diagnosis of AS is based on the study of anamnesis, analysis of complaints, clinical symptoms and results of certain instrumental and laboratory methods examinations.
-It is necessary to establish the nature of the AS: primary or secondary.
-The diagnosis should contain a breakdown of the main syndromes that predetermine the severity of the child's condition (dehydration, acidosis, hypovolemia, etc.).
+Diagnosis of AS is based on the study of anamnesis, analysis of complaints, clinical symptoms and the results of certain instrumental and laboratory methods examinations.
+It is imperative to establish the nature of the AS: primary or secondary.
+The diagnosis must contain a decoding of the main syndromes that determine the severity of the child’s condition (dehydration, acidosis, hypovolemia, etc.).

-Diagnostic criteria for the syndrome of cyclic acetonemic vomiting (primary AS) are defined by international consensus (1994).
+The diagnostic criteria for cyclic acetonemic vomiting syndrome (primary AS) were determined by international consensus (1994).

 - repeated, severe, isolated episodes of vomiting;

-- the duration of episodes of vomiting from several hours to a day;
+- duration of episodes of vomiting from several hours to days;

-- negative laboratory, radiological and endoscopic examination results, which could explain the etiology of vomiting, as a manifestation of the pathology of the digestive tract.
+- negative laboratory, radiological and endoscopic examination results that could explain the etiology of vomiting as a manifestation of the pathology of the gastrointestinal tract.

 Additional criteria: